 Unapproved electronic devices or any other unapproved materials may not be accessed in the testing room at any time during the exam administration.
+This includes both vendor-provided and online-proctored testing rooms.
 Access to approved accommodated testing devices is allowed.
 Candidates must allow the proctor to inspect accommodated testing devices.